TheGhouls/oct/doc/introduction.rst

 Terminology
 -----------

-* HQ for Headquarter: It's the "server" part of OCT and it will be in charge of sending start signal, stop signal, collecting results and create reports
+* HQ for Headquarters: it's the "server" component of OCT and it's tasked with sending start signal, stop signal, collecting results and create reports
-* Turret: A turret is the "client" part of OCT.
-It can be writen in any language and it communicate with the HQ using a zeromq PUSH socket.
-Each turret own one or many canons.
+* Turret: a turret is the "client" component of OCT.
+It can be writen in any language and it communicates with the HQ using a zeromq PUSH socket.
+Each turret owns one or many canons.
 * Canons: represent the virtual users, wich means that each canon of the turret will run a test in parallel

 .. note::
     Why do we use this terminology ?
-For the image.
-Think about it like that : Eeach turret own X canons who will shoot to the target.
-The turret will send report about the shoots to the HQ
+It gives a good idea of what's happening when you use OCT.
+Think about it like that : each turret owns X canons that shoot at the target and report on the result to the HQ

 What is OCT
 -----------

 OCT is an agnostic load testing tool.
 What do we mean by agnostic ?
 Simple : OCT provides only the needed tools to distribute and simply run your tests and compile the results.
-But the tools and programming languages for writing tests are up to you.
+But the tools and programming languages for writing the tests themselves are up to you.

 At this stage of developpment we only offer a python turret, but if you want to create your own turret implementation in any language, please do it !
 We're realy open to any suggestions and help.